 Engineering is one of those fields that has long been dominated by men.
 And it still is today.
 Many people still associate this field with men – and there’s a reason for that.
 Back in 2019, only 15% of America’s engineering workforce was made up of women.
 And despite pushes for increased STEM education for women and girls, the reality on the ground is that most people who work in the engineering field are male.
 Many women who have an interest in engineering end up choosing another profession or leaving the engineering world for a different field.

-Here’s the good news: Companies can do plenty to promote more women entering the field of engineering.
+Here’s the good news: Companies can do plenty to promote more women entering the engineering field.
 They can also do things to keep them there.
 And when you partner with an engineering recruitment agency like PEAK Technical, you gain access to qualified, motivated engineering talent from every gender and background.

 Read on to learn more about what you can do to attract and retain more women in your engineering workforce.